fieldhof/EnergyMeter/README.md

 8. go the ip address of your pi in a browser

 ##Optional
-9. To start the energymonitor at reboot `crontab -e` and add the line `@reboot python /var/www/energy.py`
+9. To start the energymonitor at reboot `crontab -e` and add the line `@reboot sh /var/www/launcher.sh >/var/www/logs/cronlog 2>&1`